 The standard Genesis sedan is powered by a direct-injected 3.8-liter V6 that produces 333 horsepower and 291 lb-ft of torque.
 Those seeking more motor can spring for the Genesis R-Spec, which uses a 5.0-liter Ã¢TauÃ¢ V8 that serves up 429 ponies and 376 lb-ft of torque.

 The previously available 4.6-liter V8 has been dropped from the options list.

-Both mills are paired with an efficient eight-speed automatic transmission.
-Fuel economy is rated at 18/28 mpg city/highway with the 3.8-liter and 16/25 with the V8.
+Both mills are paired with an eight-speed automatic transmission.
+Fuel economy is rated at 18/27 mpg city/highway with the 3.8-liter and 15/23 mpg with the V8.
 Unlike some competitors, the Genesis does not offer all-wheel-drive.

-Of note, Hyundai updated the Genesis' navigation system (optional on the 3.8, standard on the R-Spec) for the latest model year, installing a new eight-inch display screen along with an updated rotating control knob that the automaker says is more intuitive than before.
+Of note, Hyundai recently upgraded the Genesis' navigation system (optional on the 3.8, standard on the R-Spec), installing a new eight-inch display screen along with an updated rotating control knob that the automaker says is more intuitive than before.

 All Genesis models come standard with an impressive array of airbags - dual front, front side, rear side and full-length side curtain airbags, to be precise.
 Also included are traction and stability control systems, active front head restraints and brake assist.

 The Genesis faces competition at the lower end of the price spectrum from near-premium sedans like the Chrysler 300 and Buick LaCrosse, while it also counts tier one luxury machines like the BMW 5-Series and Mercedes-Benz E-Class as rivals.